virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-26-making-with-gimp-part-one.md

 ## Preparing Your Local Folder Tree:

 In your local drive, create a “My GIMP” folder.
 Inside it, create the following folder tree:
-- “My XCF Files”: this is where you’ll `Save` multi-layer projects if you want to be able to modify those layers at a later time. `Save` or `Save As`: `filename.xcf`
+- “My XCF Files”: this is where you’ll `Save` multi-layer projects if you want to be able to modify those layers at a later time.
+  - `Save` or `Save As`: `filename.xcf`
 - "My GIMP Exports": this is where you can "Export" your creations.
 You can export a layer or a selection, or as by default, all the visible areas in your canvas as a single image.
   - Note: in GIMP you may need to manually add the file extension.
 Use `Export As`:
     - `filename.png` for drawings, text, logos, icons, and images with transparent background.
     - `filename.jpeg` when it's important to have a smaller file size/faster loading time
     - `filename.gbr` to make any image or selection into a brush, and
     - `filename.pat` to make any image or selection into a tileable pattern
-  - Inside “My GIMP Exports” create a folder named “My GIMP Patterns" - this is where you’ll export your .pat files before you can add them to GIMP’s built-in `patterns` folder.
+  - Inside “My GIMP Exports” create a folder named “My GIMP Patterns" - this is where you’ll export your .pat files temporarily before you can add them to GIMP’s built-in `patterns` folder.

 ## Locating GIMP’s built-in “Patterns” folder
 1. Open GIMP